Finally, Another Comedic Host To Be Ignore!!!

 It seems that every season I have something that I obsess over.
 In season one, I was obsessed with how much Saturday Night Love was more of a variety show over the strictly sketch format it's grown to be.
 Then season two came and I was obsessed with how much more I liked the show after Chevy Chase left, not that I didn't like the show or Chevy on the show, I was just surprised at how much more I like him and the show after he left.

 During this current season, I find the common theme is how much I love this cast even though they are supposed to be hated while at the same time finding evidence as to how this reputation began.
-So far, I've found a bunch of reason that you can read in other reviews from this season and tonight I've come up with another reason as to why this might be the case.
+So far, I've found a bunch of reason that you can read in other reviews of this season and tonight I've come up with another reason as to why this might be the case.

 Keep in mind this flaw came to me because I had high hopes for this episode.
 Since the movie Airplane had already been made at this point, I was excited to see one of my favorite comedic actors from childhood host my favorite show, only to end up watching one of the most mediocre episodes so far.